mcdemarco/the-new-kitchen-cookbook/meat/curry.md

 ## Variants

 Use ground turkey instead of ground beef.
 Optionally, substitute chicken broth for any water needed.

+You can boil the potatoes in water instead of the tomato sauce if that's easier, though they won't pick up as much flavor.
+Drain before adding them to the main pot.